LonghaoQian/px4_command/README.md

     `catkin_make`

+# Coordinate frames

+   Here we are using **ENU** frames.

+  >  MAVROS does translate Aerospace NED frames, used in FCUs to ROS ENU frames and vice-versa.
+For translate airframe related data we simply apply rotation 180° about ROLL (X) axis.
+For local we apply 180° about ROLL (X) and 90° about YAW (Z) axes

 # Branch

 fsc_lab branch is used for fsc_lab quadrotor experiment.

 Use this command to switch to fsc_lab branch

-       git checkout fsc_lab
+`git checkout fsc_lab`